 Pepper Jack cheese adds spicy interest,t but a milder cheese like Muenster or mild Cheddar sounds good, too.

 Looking for more ideas and information about panini?

 I’m not an expert, but I know someone who is.
 Check out Panini Happy.
 Kathy’s blog contains creative recipes and helpful hints about making a panini.
 She also gives advice for buying a panini maker, or you can read about making one using two skillets.

 Help at Your Fingertips: For questions or suggestions, email Paula at saladinajar.com.
 If you need help, I’m happy to troubleshoot via email (faster than leaving a comment).
 Attach pictures and as many details as possible for the best advice.

 Smoked Turkey, Pepper Jack Cheese, and Basil Panini

 - 1 tablespoon olive oil mayo

-- 2 ounces thinly sliced Pepper Jack Cheese
+- 2 ounces (56 g) thinly sliced Pepper Jack Cheese

-- 2 ounces thinly sliced smoked turkey or rotisserie chicken
+- 2 ounces (56 g) thinly sliced smoked turkey – or rotisserie chicken

-- 1 medium tomato, thinly sliced and patted dry between paper towels
+- 1 small tomato – thinly sliced and patted dry

 - Brush one side of each slice of bread with olive oil.

-- Spread light coating of mayo on reverse side of bread.
+- Spread a light coating of mayo on reverse side of the bread.

-- Cook on a panini grill preheated to HIGH or use a heavy skillet with another skillet placed on top of sandwich--in which case you will need to flip the sandwich after a couple of minutes.
-Allow to grill until cheese melts and bread is golden brown and toasty.
+- Cook on a panini grill preheated to HIGH or use a heavy skillet with another skillet placed on top of the sandwich–in which case you will need to flip the sandwich after a couple of minutes.
+Allow the sandwich to grill until the cheese melts and the bread is golden brown and toasty.